elmerbulthuis/goodschema-rs/README.md

 -   minimum and maximum items
 -   unique items

-Unique items is not enforced via a `BTreeSet` or a `HashSet`, if wou would do this we would have to implement `Ord` or `Hash` on all generated types.
+Unique items is not enforced via a `BTreeSet` or a `HashSet`, validating duplicate types would be impossible if we would use sets.
+Instead, when validating for uniqueness we can walk the vector and keep a set to check for uniqueness.

 ### object